bredelings/BAli-Phy/doc/man/bali-phy-pkg.md

 Install and remove BAli-Phy packages.

-Packages are installed in `~/.local/share/bali-phy/packages`.
+On Linux and macOS, packages are installed in `~/.local/share/bali-phy/packages`.
+On Windows, packages are installed in `%LOCALAPPDATA%\bali-phy\packages` unless `HOME` is set.

-Package information is kept in `~/.local/share/bali-phy/info/`.
+Package information is kept in the `info` directory beside the `packages` directory.

 # ALL OPTIONS: